andreas-prouza/obi/README.md

   Successfully installed toml-0.10.2
 ```

 After install, it's ready to use.
+Nothing more needs to be done.
+All the configuration will be used from your project folder.

 # FAQ